UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 ### Upgrade Emscripten Version

 let's start the upgrade.
-- edit HTML5's `Setup.sh` file
+- edit `HTML5Setup.sh` file
 - look for the `EMVAR` variable (very near the top of the file)
 	- it is currently set to `1.39.0`
 	- let's change this to `1.39.4` (or `latest` if you're bleeding edge)
 - save the file and exit your text editor

-re-run the Setup.sh script using pretty much the same steps from [Fetch EMSDK and Build ThirdPary Libraries for HTML5](#fetch-emsdk-and-build-thirdpary-libraries-for-html5) above.
+re-run HTML5Setup.sh using pretty much the same steps from [Fetch EMSDK and Build ThirdPary Libraries for HTML5](#fetch-emsdk-and-build-thirdpary-libraries-for-html5) above.